 You need to control third-party vendor risk and monitor your business for data breaches continuously.
 Risk avoidance isn't enough.

-Organizations with security policies but no security programs to protect their IT systems have insufficient security management practices.
+Organizations with information security policies but no security programs to protect their IT systems have insufficient security management practices.

 Without comprehensive IT security management, your organization faces financial, legal, and reputational risk.
 Even if you're non-technical leader, you need to be educated about cyber risk.